jamesearlywine/indykaraoke-database-mysql/README.md

 # Indykaraoke Mysql Database

-- This repo contains the automation required to spin up an Indykaraoke Mysql Database, this is useful for:
+This repo contains the automation required to spin up an Indykaraoke Mysql Database.

+this is useful for:
   - Local development
   - Pipeline automated e2e tests